wp-plugins/thinktwit/readme.txt

  * Multiple instances can be deployed (like other widgets/plugins)
  * JavaScript is not required (unless no-caching is activated)
  * Can specify multiple usernames
+ * Tweets can be filtered by #hashtag or keyword
  * Can specify maximum number of tweets
  * Can specify maximum number of days back to display
  * Supports no-caching, to prevent caching of tweets by caching engines such as WP Super Cache